The short answer is “No”.

 Healthcare workers in areas with a high risk of secretion splatter into the eyes, such as respiratory therapists or ICU personnel, may benefit from eye protection.
 However, the eye protection used should not interfere with the safety of delivering care to patients.
 It’s critical for doctors and nurses to be able to see clearly while performing procedures.

 The surface of the eye is a nearly impenetrable barrier to microorganisms.
 Eye infections that involve the surface of the eye are common in ophthalmology settings but to find a systemic spread from a normal eye infection is highly unlikely.
 In fact, in our clinical practice, we have never seen a documented case of COVID conjunctivitis.
-Not only is spread systematically unlikely, but the volume of ophthalmic cases which are needed to create the spread is equally rare.
+Not only is the spread systematically unlikely, but the volume of ophthalmic cases which are needed to create the spread is equally rare.

 Unless one is in a setting of high and frequent risk of eye splatter involving infectious material into one’s eye, there is currently no compelling reason to use eye protection in a clinic or community setting.